- Doctor’s Thoughts on Blepharoplasty

 Doctor’s Thoughts on Blepharoplasty

-Of all the features on our faces, our eyes are the most prominent indicators of our mood, energy level, and youth.
+Of all the features of the face, the eyes are the most prominent indicators of our mood, energy level, and age.
 Sagging, drooping, or tired-looking eyes can make us look older than we really feel.
-At Pacific Center Plastic Surgery in Newport Beach blepharoplasty, or eyelid rejuvenation is a plastic surgery procedure designed to improve the message our eyes send to those around us.
+At Pacific Center Plastic Surgery in Newport Beach blepharoplasty, or eyelid rejuvenation is a procedure designed to improve the message our eyes send to those around us.

 Patients who would benefit from a blepharoplasty in Newport Beach include those who experience:

 - Excessive sagging, or wrinkled upper or lower eyelid skin.